The 20 Best Kearns-Sayre Syndrome Doctors Near Me in Pennsylvania, US

 English

-Katherine Wild is a Pediatrics provider in Philadelphia, Pennsylvania.
+Katherine Wild is a Pediatrics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Wild is rated as an Experienced provider by MediFind in the treatment of Kearns-Sayre Syndrome.
-Her top areas of expertise are Hernia, Omphalocele, Micrognathia, Gastroschisis, and Gastrostomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Hernia, Omphalocele, Micrognathia, Gastroschisis, and Gastrostomy.

 Experienced in Kearns-Sayre Syndrome